 Why Unnecessary Antibiotics Are a Problem:

 Antibiotic misuse is associated with bacterial resistance and diminishing value of the antibiotics.
 It may also lead to infections such as Clostridium difficile, which causes severe diarrhea.
-There are also side effects associated with some antibiotics, as we wrote about in this post:
+There are also side effects associated with some antibiotics, as we wrote about in this post.

 What The Researchers Discovered:

+The earlier study we mentioned found that a lot of patients got unnecessary antibiotics in urgent care centers (JAMA Internal Medicine , July 16, 2018).
 The investigators reviewed insurance claims from 2014.
 This captured data on people under 65 with employer-sponsored insurance.
 What they found was rather shocking: Almost 40 percent of the 2.7 million urgent care center visits resulted in a prescription for an antibiotic.
 Approximately 16 percent of the visits to urgent care centers were for problems that shouldn’t be treated with antibiotics, such as colds.
 Retail clinics were no better.

 In fact, 45 percent of the people at urgent care centers who were diagnosed with a problem that doesn’t respond to antibiotics got a prescription for one anyway.
 That compares to 25 percent of such visits in emergency departments and 17 percent in medical offices.